 Fort Amherst SUITCASE OUTREACH SESSIONS

-Through 2018-2019 Natasha Steer has been delivering travelling suitcase sessions in care homes, day centres, libraries and schools using objects and uniforms from Fort Amherst.
+During 2018-2019 Natasha Steer ran travelling suitcase sessions in care homes, day centres, libraries and schools using objects and uniforms from Fort Amherst.
 The 3 suitcase sessions tell the tales of Women’s life at the Fort in WW2, Archaeology of the site (including stories of the Anglo-Saxon burial site!) and life at the fort as a Napoleonic soldier.
+The project was funded by Historic England, supported by Medway Council.